 11) Choose a Few Channels And Dig In

-Now that you have a presence of all of these channels, it’s time to really dig in, right?
+Now that you have a presence of all of these channels, it’s time to really dig in.

-Building a following on social media takes time, and the last thing you want to do is to try to be everywhere at the same time.
-It’s one thing to share your posts everywhere (Reddit, BizSugar and others mentioned earlier), and another thing to create a community on each one.
+Building a following on social media takes time, and the last thing you want to do is try to be everywhere at the same time.
+It’s one thing to share your posts everywhere (Reddit, Quuu and others mentioned earlier), and another thing to create a community on each platform.

 For example, if your target audience is women, Pinterest and Instagram may be a good place for you.
-If you’re a web-based business, Twitter and Facebook may work well, and if you sell to professionals, try LinkedIn or Google+.
+If you’re an ecommerce business, TikTok may work well, and if you sell to professionals, try LinkedIn.

 12) Promote Your Content

 Now you’ve got all the right elements to your post to get more eyes on it, but still that’s only half the battle.
-You have to hustle your posts if you want to see a real bump in traffic.
+You have to hustle if you want a bump in traffic.

 Right after you publish your post, follow this sequence to share it: